About Cristian Bucur | Portrait Photographer in Mexico City

 My passion for photography ignited during my time in Asia, and in 2016, I further honed my skills by completing the New York Institute of Photography‘s Comprehensive Course in Professional Photography.
-Drawing upon this knowledge, I have established myself as a dedicated full-time portrait photographer here at BGC.
+Drawing on this training and my experience working as a professional photographer in South Korea, Japan, and the Philippines, I have established myself as a dedicated full-time portrait and event photographer here in Mexico City.
 To me, photography is not only a technical craft but also a captivating art form.

 With an unwavering commitment to excellence, I strive tirelessly to ensure both you and I are delighted with the results we achieve together.
 Your satisfaction is my ultimate goal.